 Step 3: Fit the Moderated Multiple Regression Model

-is our data frame and Cups, Tolerance, and Productivity are columns in that data frame.
+To fit a moderated multiple regression model, we will use the lm() function in R. Take note that data is our data frame and Cups, Tolerance, and Productivity are columns in that data frame.

-model <- lm(Productivity ~ Cups * Tolerance, data)
+model <- lm(Productivity ~ Cups*Tolerance, data)

 summary(model)